OpenIPC/configurator/README.md

 Then click Save.

-Then click Upload to send the settings to the camera.
+Then click Upload to send the settings to the camera/NVR/Radxa Zero 3w.